 - Place face mask over nose and mouth

-- Make sure there are no gaps between the face mask and face
+- Make sure there are no gaps between the face mask and the face

 - Avoid touching mask while wearing